Colchicine

-Colchicine is widely used in plant breeding for inducing polyploidy, where the number of chromosomes in plant cells are doubled.
-This frequently results in larger, hardier, faster-growing, and in general more desirable plants than the normally diploid parents.
+Colchicine is used in plant breeding to induce polyploidy, in which the number of chromosomes in plant cells are doubled.
+This helps produce larger, hardier, faster-growing, and in general, more desirable plants than the normally diploid parents.

 Medical uses

 Gout

-Colchicine is an alternative for those unable to tolerate NSAIDs when treating gout.
-Low doses appear to be well tolerated and may reduce gout symptoms and pain (1.2 mg in one hour, followed by 0.6 mg an hour later).
-This low dose may have a similar effectiveness to NSAIDS.
-At high doses, side effects (primarily diarrhea, nausea, or vomiting) limit its use, however may be effective against pain.
-In addition, there is preliminary evidence that daily colchicine (0.6 mg twice daily) may be effective as a long-term prophylaxis when used with allopurinol to reduce the risk of increased uric acid levels and acute gout flares, although adverse gastrointestinal effects may occur.
+Colchicine is an alternative for those unable to tolerate nonsteroidal anti-inflammatory drugs (NSAIDs) when treating gout.
+Low doses (1.2 mg in one hour, followed by 0.6 mg an hour later) appear to be well tolerated and may reduce gout symptoms and pain, perhaps as effectively as NSAIDs.
+At higher doses, side effects (primarily diarrhea, nausea, or vomiting) limit its use.

-For treating gout symptoms, colchicine is used orally with or without food, as symptoms first appear.
+For treating gout symptoms, colchicine is taken orally, with or without food, as symptoms first appear.
 Subsequent doses may be needed if symptoms worsen.

-A 2021 updated Cochrane review found that low-dose colchicine had benefits similar to NSAIDs.
+There is preliminary evidence that daily colchicine may be effective as a long-term prophylaxis when used with allopurinol to reduce the risk of increased uric acid levels and acute gout flares; adverse gastrointestinal effects may occur, though overall the risk of serious side effects is low.

+Risk of cardiovascular disorders

+In June 2023, the US FDA approved a low-dose regimen of colchicine (brand name Lodoco) to reduce the risk of further disorders in adults with existing cardiovascular diseases.
+As an anti-inflammatory drug, Lodoco in a dose of 0.5 mg per day reduced the rate of cardiovascular events by 31% in people with established atherosclerosis and by 23% in people with recent myocardial infarction.
+Colchicine was most effective in combination therapy with lipid-lowering and anti-inflammatory medications.
+The mechanism for this effect of colchicine is unknown.

 Other conditions

 Colchicine is also used as an anti-inflammatory agent for long-term treatment of Behçet's disease.
 It appears to have limited effect in relapsing polychondritis, as it may only be useful for the treatment of chondritis and mild skin symptoms.
-It is a component of therapy for several other conditions, including pericarditis, pulmonary fibrosis, biliary cirrhosis, various vasculitides, pseudogout, spondyloarthropathies, calcinosis, scleroderma, and amyloidosis.
+It is a component of therapy for several other conditions, including pericarditis, pulmonary fibrosis, biliary cirrhosis, various vasculitides, pseudogout, spondyloarthropathy, calcinosis, scleroderma, and amyloidosis.

 Research regarding the efficacy of colchicine in many of these diseases has not been performed.
 It is also used in the treatment of familial Mediterranean fever, in which it reduces attacks and the long-term risk of amyloidosis.

 Colchicine is effective for prevention of atrial fibrillation after cardiac surgery.
-Potential applications for the anti-inflammatory effect of colchicine have been studied with regard to atherosclerosis and chronic coronary disease (e.g., stable ischemic heart disease).
 In people with recent myocardial infarction (recent heart attack), it has been found to reduce risk of future cardiovascular events.
 Its clinical use may grow to include this indication.